CloudBop/authoring-gatsby-themes/readme.md

 my-site utlisies the gatsby-theme-events theme/plugin and this functionality can be overriden witin my-site.

-not-plugin-gatsby-theme-events is a non-plugin.
+not-plugin-gatsby-theme-events is a non-plugin version.
 IE standalone gatsby site.

 > Useful commands
 - yarn workspaces info